 Importance of a Sump Pump

-First off the sump pump is the one key piece of equipment that allows all the rest of your waterproofing system to operate efficiently and without it any water that does accumulate within or around the footings of your home has no place to and the system is useless.
-This in another important reason that if you do have a sump pump it is routinely maintained and replaced every 2-3 years.
+The sump pump is the one key piece of equipment that allows the rest of your waterproofing system to function efficiently and without it any water that does accumulate below or around your home will have no place to and the system is useless.
+This in another important reason that if you do have a sump pump it is routinely maintained and replace it based on the manufacture's recommendations.
 Even more crucial if you have a sump that runs often.

-Standing water can create significant problems for homeowners such as mold growth, bad aromas and structural damage.
+Standing water can create significant problems for homeowners such as mold growth, bad aromas and structural damage to name a few.
 Sump pump systems are a vital part of minimizing the damage and clearing standing water in an efficient manner.

 Sump pumps are crucial pieces of equipment because they help to protect the structure and integrity of a building.
 In a basement otherwise prone to flooding, a sump pump can help protect stored items from water damage.
 Without a functioning sump pump, a basement could become severely flooded, resulting in damage to appliances, the home’s structure, or items in storage.
 Especially in homes that have finished basements, common in SW Ontario.